-- Provide a meeting between parents and class teacher at the beginning of each year during which expectations for home learning and the home learning policy will be explained (Meet the Teacher) - Provide appropriate home learning , which is accessible to all

-- Provide activities which consolidate and reinforce skills and understanding being taught at the time and inform parents of these e.g. specific maths concepts - Provide opportunities for children to develop their research skills - Ensure clear explanations of home learning requirements, including when it is due to be completed - Make clear expectations about the standard of learning expected and how much parental support can be given - this is supported through sharing of home learning with parents - Provide opportunities to develop independence and self-discipline in relation to learning - Develop home learning activities as an integral part of the partnership with parents - Support parents who require help to support their children with home learning - Provide feedback from home learning as part of home learning share opportunities - Make home learning fun!
+- Provide a 'Meet the Teacher' session for parents and class teacher at the beginning of each year, during which expectations for home learning will be explained. - Provide appropriate home learning, which is accessible to all. - Provide activities which consolidate and reinforce skills and understanding being taught at the time and inform parents of these e.g. specific maths concepts. - Provide opportunities for children to develop their research skills. - Make clear explanations of home learning requirements, including when it is due to be completed; the standard of learning expected and how much parental support can be given. - Provide opportunities to develop independence and self-discipline in relation to learning. - Develop home learning activities as an integral part of the partnership with parents. - Support parents who require help to support their children with home learning. - Provide feedback from home learning as part of home learning share opportunities. - Make home learning fun!